-Evaluating your assets and the risks posed to them is the first step in Asset Protection Planning.
+Evaluating your assets and the risks posed to them is the first step in Asset Protection Planning 101.
 Parents have different risks than single individuals, business owners, medical professionals or real estate investors.
 All have different liability evaluation steps to take into account.
-Asset values and your expectations of their performance also come into play when planning protection.
+Asset values and your expectations of their performance also come into play when doing a risk assessment.

 Asset Liability and Parenting

-One of the first and greatest areas of liability is probably closest to you.
+One of the first areas to consider when starting a risk assessment is probably closest to you.
 Parents are 100% liable for the actions of their children.
 When evaluating the liability of children, your greatest risk will be when your children are of driving age.
 Do your children drive a vehicle registered or insured by you?
-One of the biggest open doors to risk is an at fault auto accident involving your child with liability in excess of insurance coverage limits.
+One of the biggest open doors to risk is an at-fault auto accident involving your child.
+So many times, the liability is in excess of insurance coverage limits.
 Insuring your driving child is not enough protection.
-More is needed for sleep-at-night peace of mind that your wealth will not come under fire from a judgment creditor.
+You need more for sleep-at-night peace of mind that your wealth will not come under fire from a judgment creditor.
 Insurance companies are masters at collection and have the financial horsepower to pursue debtors aggressively.

-Huge risk exposure can come from the most innocent activities such as your minor child throwing a party at your house while you’re on vacation, or driving their friends to a movie in the family car.
-There are countless cases of child-related liability that have wiped out a family fortune, even owning a swimming pool increases your risk exposure.
+Huge risk exposure can come from the most innocent activities.
+Examples are your minor child throwing a party at your house while you’re on vacation.
+Perhaps they are driving their friends to a movie in the family car.
+You can find countless cases of child-related liability that have wiped out a family fortune.
+Even owning a swimming pool increases your risk exposure.

 Parents with pursuable assets can be at high risk for a devastating legal/financial blow.